Gerard Bramwell Long

-Gerard Bramwell Long (born 10 December 1957 in London) is a Christian minister, evangelist, author, motivational speaker, and former banking executive.
+Gerard Bramwell Long (born 10 December 1957) is a Christian minister, evangelist, author, motivational speaker, and former banking executive.
 He was executive director of Alpha course USA before he retiring in 2014 to work for Awakening to God ministries.

 Early life

 A top athlete in his youth, Long achieved notable success as a middle-distance runner and was captain of the team that had Olympic runner Sebastian Coe.
 He demonstrated an early aptitude for business, launching a successful commercial venture while still a college student.
 He became a Christian at age 22, on 14 February 1980.

 Career

 Once he was embarked on a career, Long agreed to serve as a pastor at a North London church, where he remained for 22 years (during this time he was also Chairman of Christians in Finance, founded in 1875).
 Over the same period, Long achieved notable success in the world of business, becoming a senior executive at HSBC Plc, one of the world's largest banks, and Europe's largest bank.
 His banking career took him around the world and included some significant roles including Director of the Year 2000 Program (Millennium Bug) for the UK and Europe.
 In 2001 he was moved to New York to launch a global product and then he was moved to Chicago to lead the integration of HSBC and Household International, following the latter's $13.8 billion purchase in 2003.
 He appeared on TV and in major newspapers both as an advisor on the Millennium Bug (Y2K) and as a Christian living for Jesus Christ in the City of London.

 In 2006, Long decided to leave his banking career to join Alpha USA.
 Where he was the CEO for seven years, helping the industry grow over 300%.
 He resigned in 2014 due to his daughter drowning.
 The Washington Post describes Long as a "former banking executive" as one of the "stars of the church-saving circuit," and Alpha as a "church-saving business" that "sells course materials designed to boost church membership."